 False consent and the zoos

 The oppression Joe Exotic inflicts on his workers is staggering at times, going beyond the mere financial dependence present in other forms of work.
 Joe forces some of his employees, who are straight men, into gay relationships in order to have their physical needs met (housing, food, income, drugs).
 This surpasses our idea of coercion and starts to challenge our notions of consent.
-Verbal and physical consent mean absolutely nothing in a relationship with such a severe power balance, because there are no foundations for consent to be built on.
+Verbal and physical consent mean absolutely nothing in a relationship with such a severe power imbalance, because there are no foundations for consent to be built on.

 And this situation is not unique to Joe Exotic.
 Joe’s idol and fellow zookeeper, Bhagavan “Doc” Antle, grooms teenage girls by enticing them with an exciting life full of baby tigers, takes their virginities, and cements himself as the sole provider of their physical needs.
 In both Joe’s zoo and Doc’s zoo, there is a power dynamic and obedience reminiscent of the feudal era.